EfeObus/NextProperty/docs/WEEK_EIGHT_PROGRESS_REPORT.md

 ##  EXECUTIVE SUMMARY

-Week Eight marked a **critical security milestone** for the NextProperty AI platform with the successful completion of **Phase 6: Enhanced Multi-Layer XSS Protection System**.
-This week's focus shifted from feature development to establishing enterprise-grade security standards, implementing state-of-the-art protection mechanisms that elevate the platform's security posture to production-ready levels.
+Week Eight marked a **critical infrastructure and security milestone** for the NextProperty AI platform with the successful completion of **Phase 6: Enhanced Multi-Layer XSS Protection System** and the **major database infrastructure migration from SQLite to MySQL**.
+This week's focus encompassed both establishing enterprise-grade security standards and implementing production-ready database architecture with comprehensive real estate data integration.

 ###  **Week Eight Key Metrics**
 - **Security Implementation**: 99.5% threat coverage achieved